Doctoral Psychology Internship Training Program

 Hospital/Medical Setting Rotations:

-- General Hospital Consultation/Oncology Department/Liaison Service: Doctoral Psychology Interns consult with medical staff through the hospital at Providence Saint John’s Health Center on an as needed basis.
-Psychology Interns work with seriously medically ill adults who have children to address a range of psychosocial issues that emerge when a parent or caregiver becomes physically or chronically ill.
-Psychology Interns also consult with local schools and various community organizations to promote mental health service utilization.
+- Cancer Institute/Center Rotation: Doctoral Psychology Interns will participate in year-round groups for patients, children of those being treated for cancer, and families to address various psychosocial stressors and grief/loss related to the diagnosis of cancer and cancer treatment.
+Additionally, consultations with medical staff from the Providence Saint John's Cancer Institute and those with seriously medically ill adults who have children to address a range of psychosocial issues that emerge when a parent or caregiver becomes acutely or chronically ill on an as needed basis.
+Doctoral Psychology Interns also consult with local schools and various community organizations to promote mental health service utilization

 Didactic Trainings